Alexanderbenit7/A-Multi-Domain-Spatial-Dataset-for-Greater-Manchester/README.md

 ## Applying Data Science - DATA70202

-This repository contains all the code for data preprocessing steps related to the Multi-Domain Spatial Dataset for Greater Manchester.
+This repository contains all the code with the data preprocessing steps and web app for the development of the Multi-domain Spatial Dataset for Greater Manchester (MDSD-GM).

 Members: